cakephp/docs/en/core-libraries/helpers/form.rst

     true``.
 One limitation of this behavior is the field's model must have been loaded during this request.
 Or be directly associated to the model supplied to :php:meth:`~FormHelper::create()`.

+    .. versionadded:: 2.5
+        The binary type now maps to a file input.

     .. versionadded:: 2.3